ohinder/OnePhase.jl/README.md

-# An implementation of a one-phase interior point method
+# A one-phase interior point method for nonconvex optimization

 This package is the implementation of a one-phase interior point method that finds KKT points of optimization problems of the form:
 <!--